catrope/wvui-next/docs/index.md

 ### Importing code snippets

-You can import code and display it, which might be useful for avoiding redundant code blocks when both displaying a component and showing the code.
+You can import code and display it, which is be useful for avoiding redundant code blocks when both displaying a component and showing the code.

 ### Code blocks with line highlighting